This post may contain affiliate links. Please see my disclosure policy for details.

 So, instead of waiting for the perfect opportunity, I decided to grab my free time with both hands and book my first trip abroad solo.

-I flew into Morocco a little scared and more than a little dubious but I ending up having the BEST time.
+I flew into Morocco a little scared and more than a little dubious but I ended up having the BEST time.

 It was liberating and inspirational.
 It was creative and exciting.
 I met so many new friends and experienced so much.
 I almost, as cheesy as it sounds, felt reborn.